Empowering Better Healthcare Outcomes

 - Your advocate can ask questions that you may not think of while you are under stress.

-- Your advocate can also help remember answers to questions you have asked and speak up for you if you cannot.
+- Your advocate can also help you remember answers to questions you have asked and speak up for you if you cannot.

 - Make sure this person understands your preferences for care and your wishes concerning resuscitation and life support.